 Resource Management Guide

-Resource Management Metrics and KPIs
+Resource management metrics and KPIs

 Resource managers are responsible for ensuring that their team has the necessary resources to achieve project objectives.